Violence is often deeply misunderstood. Here’s how to strip it to its parts, and use what is to solve the toughest problems.

 So, acknowledging this:

-- – Makes us face the 1st reality of violence: It doesn’t owe us an explanation.
-We can’t always explain why it happens.
+- Makes us face the 1st reality of violence: It doesn’t owe us an explanation.
+We can’t always explain why it happens, and that doesn’t matter.

-- – It makes it possible to honestly assess the likelihood that we will be impacted by violence.
+- It makes it possible to honestly assess the likelihood that we will be impacted by violence.
 Violence has been studied exhaustively and there is a lot of good information on how victims are selected; from genocides to muggings.
+This requires that we examine how and why humans choose violence.

-Drawing on what we know from Understanding Emergencies, the type of violence we’re looking at is, at it’s core, a Type I emergency: a direct, physical threat to you or your loved ones.
+Drawing on what we know from Understanding Emergencies, the type of violence we most commonly consider is, at it’s core, a Type I emergency: a direct, physical threat to you or your loved ones.
 We have a pre-established template for dealing with these threats: skills, equipment, and mindset, so keep that in the back of your mind as we work forward.
+However, as we build on this, we will discuss the environmental conditions that create violence on the mesoscale as well as the macroscale.

 The Root of the Misunderstanding